Nitrillo/OpenTok-iOS-Hello-World/README.md

 The [OpenTokBasic sample app](https://github.com/opentok/OpenTok-iOS-Basic-Tutorial) uses more features of the OpenTok iOS SDK than the OpenTokHello app does.

-For details on the full OpenTok iOS API, see the [reference documentation](http://www.tokbox.com/opentok/ios/docs/index.html).
+For details on the full OpenTok on WebRTC iOS API, see the [reference documentation](http://www.tokbox.com/opentok/webrtc/docs/ios/reference/index.html).